WanFaruqJazli/Year1-Sem1-Coursework/SECR1013-Digital-Logic/Lab 1 :  Combinational Logic/README.md

 ---

-## 📝 Reflection
+## 💭 Reflection

+### 💡 Key Highlights
-> "As a first-year student, this lab was really new to me.
-Before this, I only saw logic gates in drawings, but now I got to touch the real chips and use the breadboard.
+* **Hands-on Experience:** As a first-year student, this lab was really new to me.
+Before this, I only saw logic gates in drawings, but now I got to touch the real chips.
+It was a cool experience to see the LEDs light up when I finally got the logic right.
->
-> It was a bit tricky at first.
-I learned that I have to be very careful with the wires and make sure the chips are facing the right way.
-If the wiring is messy, it is hard to find mistakes.
+* **The Importance of Precision:** I learned that I have to be very careful with the wires.
+If the wiring is messy, finding mistakes becomes almost impossible.
+It taught me that keeping the board tidy is not just for looks; it makes debugging much easier.
->
-> Overall, it was a cool experience to see the LEDs light up when I got the logic right.
-It helped me understand how digital logic actually works in real life."

----

-## 💡 Suggestions for Improvement
+### 📈 Suggestions for Improvement
-* **Post-Lab Discussion:** It would be good to have a short chat after the lab to talk about common mistakes so we can learn more.
+* **Post-Lab Discussion:** It would be good to have a short chat after the lab to talk about common mistakes.
+Hearing what went wrong for other groups would help us learn faster.
+* **Component Testing:** I think we should learn how to test if a chip is broken before we start building.
+Sometimes we wasted time fixing the wiring when the problem was actually just a faulty IC chip.

 ---